Best Peanut Butter Cookies

 - More Cookie Recipes

 Stay in touch through social media @ Instagram, Facebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.
 Note: As an Amazon Associate, I earn from qualifying purchases.
 Visit my Amazon Store for my favorite products.

 - ¼ teaspoon of salt

 - 1 cup of peanut butter (I used extra chunky Jif)

 - 2 eggs

-- Put some sugar into a small bowl or pie plate.
+- Put some sugar into a pie plate.
 Scoop out level tablespoons of dough and roll in sugar to coat.
-Place dough balls on prepared baking sheets, leaving about 2-inches space between them.
+Place dough balls on prepared baking sheets, leaving about 2-inches between them.

-- To make the criss cross pattern, dip a fork in sugar and press down on top of the the dough balls in one direction, then again in the opposite direction.
+- To make the criss-cross pattern, dip a fork in sugar and press down on top of the dough balls in one direction, then again in the opposite direction.

 - Bake for about 12 minutes.
-Cool on cookie sheet for about a minute before moving to cooling rack.
+Cool on the cookie sheet for about a minute before moving to a cooling rack.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.